transcend-io/encrypt-web-streams/README.md

 ## Supporting Large Files

-First, you should avoid buffering data in memory in your implementation, meaning: (A) don't push chunks onto an array, and (B) don't call `new Blob(decryptionStream)`.
+First, you should avoid buffering data in memory in your implementation.
+For example, don't push chunks onto an array.
 You should stream the data end-to-end.

 Second, there are volumes of data for which counting the volume of data itself becomes a problem.
 In JavaScript, counting bits will overflow at a 1.13 PB file.
 In Wasm, it's a bit more complicated.
 The Rust crate, `aes-gcm-stream`, originally used `usize` bit counters, which in Wasm is `u32`, and thus the bit counter overflowed at 536 MB.
 This repo patches that crate to use `u64` for the counter, meaning the theoretical maximum file size is 2^64 bytes, or 16 EB.
 Using this in Wasm requires similar attention to any counters you implement.

-However, some browsers may have built-in counters which will fail when streaming large amounts of data:
+Some browsers may also have built-in counters which will fail when streaming large amounts of data:

 - Chromium (i.e., Chrome): unlimited data (fast; 60 MB/s)
-- Webkit (i.e., Safari): OOM error at files > ~3 GB (fast; 60 MB/s)
+- Webkit (i.e., Safari): OOM error at files > ~3 GB (fast; 60 MB/s) [bug](https://github.com/transcend-io/encrypt-web-streams/issues/1)
 - Firefox: unlimited data (slow; 4 MB/s)

 In general, staying under 3 GB per stream is the safest guarantee for wide browser support.